An0nimia/lm_access_spotify/README.md

 ├── styles.css          # CSS styling
 ├── script.js           # JavaScript functionality
 ├── README.md           # This file
-└── .github/
-    └── workflows/
-        └── jekyll-gh-pages.yml  # GitHub Pages deployment
 ```

 ## 🚀 Deployment

-This project automatically deploys to GitHub Pages when pushed to the main branch.
-The workflow is configured in `.github/workflows/jekyll-gh-pages.yml`.
+This project automatically deploys to GitHub Pages when pushed to the main branch

 ## 🤝 Contributing